donnyroufs/leaguedex.app/README.md

 ## Todos

+- [ ] Create our new GameMonitor
+  - This means we turn the game event game started into a domain event and never include it to the game events in state
+  - The gamedetectionservice gets removed
+  - we emit:
+    - GameStartedEvent
+    - GameStoppedEvent
+    - GameTickEvent
+      - Has current game state
+      - Has a dependency on GameStateAssembler
+- [ ] We make our game state assembler functional
+  - This means that our GameObjectiveTracker will be used here.
+And also renamed to DragonTracker/DragonProcessor I think.

 ## **Phase 3: Service Extraction (Dependencies Matter)**
 5. **Create Missing Domain Service**
    - Extract reminder logic from `RemindersGameTickListener` into new `ReminderEngine` class